datasailors/depend-on-docker/README.md

 <img alt="Depend on Docker Logo" src="DoLogo.png" align="right" width="25%"/>

 # depend-on-docker
-Depend on Docker (DoD) is an open source project that makes any software easy to build, ship, and run!
+Depend on Docker {DoD} is an open source project that makes any software easy to build, ship, and run!
 It removes complexity by containerizing your executables and all of their dependencies.

 # Your only dependency